tsackton/taelgar/Campaigns/Mechanics/Species/Playing a Centaur.md

 **Feat.** Magic Initiate (Primal)*

 You can read the signs of prophecy in the land, either a natural gift, or a hard won skill learned at the feat of a master of your people.
 Your connection to the land has given you the ability to lightly tap the magic of Taelgar itself.
 # Languages

-When you create your character, you may choose two languages in addition to those granted by other sources.
+When you create your character, you may choose two [[languages]] in addition to those granted by other sources.
 One of these will usually be Common, also known as Westros, a widespread trade tongue in the western part of Taelgar.
 The other will usually be Centaur, unless you grew up outside of normal centaur society.

-Languages available to player characters in Taelgar are described [[Character Creation Guide#Languages|here]].